schism-dev/pyschism/README.md

 ### Installation:

-To install, make sure you have you have activated you Python>=3.6 environment, clone this repository and run:
+To install, make sure you have you have activated a Python>=3.6 virtual environment.
+Clone this repository, cd into it and install using pip:
 ``` bash
 pip install .
 ```
-It is highly recommended that you run this software using a virtual environment.
+It is highly recommended that you run this software using a Python virtual environment, and that you use Python >= 3.6.